 It is the goal of School Nutrition Services (SNS) to provide a healthy and nutritious breakfast and lunch daily, while allowing students to choose from the foods they enjoy eating.
-Menus for each grade level are posted daily to Facebook, Twitter and the CMS website each month.
+Menus for each grade level are posted to the CMS website each month.